EnglishFrenchGermanItalianPortugueseRussianSpanish

 Financial assistance may be available to help Lorain County homeowners to replace a failing HSTS, or to connect to an existing sanitary sewer and properly abandon their HSTS.
 This grant program is intended for systems that pose an immediate threat to the health and safety of occupants, the community, and the environment.

-Grant funds are limited, time sensitive, and available for homeowners who meet income requirements.
-Please contact Jill Lis at jlis@loraincountyhealth.com or 440-322-6367 with questions about financial assistance.
+Grant and O&M funds are limited, time-sensitive, and available for homeowners who meet income requirements.
+Please contact our team at EH@loraincountyhealth.com or 440-322-6367 with questions about financial assistance.

 Contact a Contractor for Homeowners